pf999/alien-message/README.md

+### How to Run

+Requires python 2.65 or later

+Runing:

+>  python alien.py

 ### How to use The Editor

 Click on a cell to change its color (sets it to 1 or resets it to 0)